sheliawolfe/dddiary/README.md

 I know you're more organized than me, so I left the categories up to you.<br>
 The text boxes under them allow you to enter any text you want!<br>
 The page is also saveable!
 Just right-click then choose 'save as>pdf' to save and edit later!<br>
-You can clear the page (if you really want to start over) with the button in the bottom left corner.<br>
+You can clear the stickers with the button in the bottom left corner.<br>
 The text boxes are also adjustable, so you can change their sizes by clicking and dragging the bottom right corner!<br>
   Use dashes, bullet points, emojis, etc.<br>
   You can use the boxes as notes, lists, or mini journal entries <3<br>